 It’s back-to-school season again, and by now, you’ve probably gotten the required supplies lists or seen the ads all over television and in your browser.
 As a foster parent, though, it can be extra tough to find the money to help the children in your care.
 To make matters worse, all the preparation in the world can’t make you ready for the little things that your kids “forgot” to tell you about.
-Whether that’s a critical binder, set of paintbrushes or a college application deadline, Foster and Adoptive Family Services (FAFS) has a few programs that can help you handle some of the curveballs that come your way.
+Whether that’s a critical binder, set of paintbrushes or a college application deadline, Foster and Adoptive Family Services (FAFS) has three foster care programs for back-to-school help that’ll assist you with some of the curveballs that come your way.

 Kindergarten to Middle School: Fostering Wishes